-The music brings together Christina Gaudet's music backed by this phenomenal band!
+Bringing together Christina Gaudet's music backed by her phenomenal touring band,

 Gaudet takes song presentation to new heights!